lxnelysnow/monarch_noctalia_version/README.md

 - Copy everything you want from the config directory into your ~/.config :3
 - If something goes wrong you can use use noctalia's GUI and nwg-look (for GTK, icons etc.)

+Feel free to msg if I missed anything!